Becoming a Chiropractor

 The GCC decides whether education providers are entitled to issue chiropractic degrees and decides which programmes meet its Education Standards.
-We have approved Masters in Chiropractic from three UK institutions to date.
+We have approved Masters in Chiropractic from four UK institutions to date.
 They are:

 Chiropractic students typically study for four years to gain their chiropractic degree.
 During their degree course, students must meet set standards (learning outcomes) for the following areas of knowledge and skill:

 - The spectrum of chiropractic care, context and history.

 - Assessing and determining the health needs of patients.

 - Selecting and applying appropriate evidence based care to meet the needs and preferences of the patient.

 - Critically evaluating scientific research methods in the context of clinical practice.